chartmann1590/bee-ai-web/README.md

 ## Notes

 - Sessions store API keys securely in signed cookies; they are not saved to disk.
+- The dashboard leverages FAISS and SentenceTransformer to build a local semantic index on first search and serve results without external calls.
+- Markdown content in messages and facts is rendered via a custom Jinja filter.
-- PDF export functionality relies on `wkhtmltopdf` and `pdfkit`.
+- PDF export functionality relies on wkhtmltopdf and pdfkit.
-- For production use, set `FLASK_ENV=production` and deploy with a WSGI server such as Gunicorn.
+- For production use, set FLASK_ENV=production and deploy with a WSGI server such as Gunicorn.

 ---